-1.6 Network size limits
+1.6.1 Network size limits

-Whereas large networks may be run forward to look at space-time patterns, or backward to look at subtrees, the size is limited when generating the entire basin of attraction field, given that state-space S grows exponentially with system size n ($S = v^n$, where v is the value-range).
+Whereas large networks may be run forward to look at space-time patterns (SEED/TFO-modes), or backward to look at subtrees (SEED-mode), the system size n is limited when generating the entire basin of attraction field (FIELD-mode), given that state-space S grows exponentially with n ( $S = v^n$ , where v is the value-range).
+DDLab's upper limits, $n{Lim}$ , (including "exLimits" - extra limits) in FIELD-mode are listed in table 7.2.
+For binary systems the basic $n{Lim}$ is 31 (with exLimits active 35).